ix-silverstripe-modules/news/README.md

 Internetrix News Module
 =======================================

 A module for adding news and news article pages to a site.
 Adds a NewsHolder and NewsArticle page type.

-Provides two extensions for HomePage and Page to allow news articles to be displayed on the HomePage or in the sidebar of a page.
+Provides a page extension to allow News to show on other page types such as a HomePage.

 Maintainers
 ------------------